Chubb runs for 130, Browns hold off winless Lions 13-10

 Chubb returned to Cleveland's lineup after a one-game absence due to COVID-19.
-The star running back caught a 5-yard TD pass from Baker Mayfield and then helped the Browns (6-5) run out the clock.
+The star running back had a a 5-yard TD reception from Baker Mayfield and then helped the Browns (6-5) put away the Lions (0-9-1).

-With Cleveland's crowd chanting his name before every snap, Chubb gained 36 yards on the final drive as the Browns chewed up the last 2:29.
+Leading by 3, the Browns got the ball back with 2:29 left.
+As the FirstEnergy Stadium crowd chanted “Chubb, Chubb” before every snap, coach Kevin Stefanski had Mayfield hand off the ball to one of the NFL's best backs.

+“Everybody was chanting Chubb's name at the end,” Browns star defensive end Myles Garrett. said.
+“I was definitely cheering for my guy.”

-Wide receiver Jarvis Landry ran for a score as the Browns barely bounced back after being blown out by 38 points last week at New England.
+Wide receiver Jarvis Landry also scored as the Browns barely bounced back after being blown out by 38 points last week at New England.

 The Lions (0-9-1) couldn't build off any momentum from their 16-16 tie a week ago in Pittsburgh and made some critical mistakes while growing their winless streak to 14 games.
 They are the league's only winless team.